reritom/Flask-Microservice-Tutorial/README.md

 Typically I skip any guide that requires me to make external accounts or has any propriety dependencies, so this guide doesn’t require any of that, and the end result will be deployed on local, so no need to worry about making trial accounts with cloud hosts.

-This guide will consider the development of a system comprised of multiple intercommunicating microservices.
+This guide will consider the development of a system comprised of multiple intercommunicating micro-services.
 The stack of this application is one of personal preference, but there are any number of different variations, so check out the stack below before we go into further detail.

 ### Stack used in this guide:
-- Flask backends (But you could use NodeJS with express) SQLite3 with flask sqlalchemy
+- Flask backends (But you could use NodeJS with express) using SQLite3 with flask SQL Alchemy
 - VueJS frontend (React is another popular choice)
 - Docker
 - Docker-compose